By Ryan Lattanzio | TOH! November 18, 2014 at 1:10PM

 "I've sunk like the Titanic," says Maud, half-paralyzed and strapped to a hospital bed.
 "But when I return, I'll be an atomic bomb."
 It's with this steely will to live that Huppert plays the Breillat surrogate.
 While watching Maud get duped again and again by this charming loser (played by Kool Shen) is almost as painful as, say, watching a piano teacher mutilate herself in a bathtub, Huppert makes Maud's (and Breillat's) downward spiral sympathetic.
 In this folie-a-deux, he fulfills some unknowable need in her.
 It's about manipulation and control, as all acting and directing is.

-At the delirious early hour of 7AM, I spoke to Huppert on the phone from her hotel in New York, where she's currently doing French playwright maudit Jean Genet's "The Maids" on Broadway.
+Back in August, at the delirious early hour of 7AM, I spoke to Huppert on the phone from her hotel in New York, where she's currently doing French playwright maudit Jean Genet's "The Maids" on Broadway.
 Her appearance alongside Cate Blanchett in this marvelously arch, bruising and histrionic classic is something of a fever dream for fans of high-pitch, women-on-the-brink performances.
+(Original interview below.)

 Ryan Lattanzio: You're in New York doing "The Maids" with Cate Blanchett.
 Which of the sisters do you play?